dartmouth-cs98/18w-paintthetown/README.md

-# 18w-paintthetown
+# Paint The Town
+Welcome to Paint the Town!

-Paint the town is a mobile Virtual Reality game in which users can claim landmarks and buildings for their team around their real-time location by painting them with their team's color.
+Paint the town is a mobile Virtual Reality game centerd around urban exploration in which you can claim landmarks and buildings for your team!
+After joining either the Red, Orange, Yellow, Green, Blue, or Purple team, you can see models of the buildings around your location and claim them for your team by painting them with the team's color.
 Our vision is for users to be able to walk down their city street, hold up their phone to nearby buildings, and compete with other local users for team ownership by covering them with virtual paint!
+In a way we aspire to influence people to go outside and explore places they normally wouldn't,

 # Backend
 Our server runs through Heroku, where our scripts request and send information to coordinating Heroku URLs.
 We use Wrld3d's API for 3d